Nipsey Hussle was more of a movement than a musician

 Though he is best known for his music, he was a father as well - to son, Kross, 2, with actor and longtime girlfriend Lauren London, and to daughter Emani from a previous relationship.

-As his moniker, sometimes stylized as Hu$$le, suggests, the Eritrean-American rhymesmith born Ermias Davidson Asghedom was also an accomplished businessman.
-His ventures spanned from his music label and The Marathon Clothing store, to his Marathon Agency, a talent and marketing agency, and his Proud 2 Pay campaign, a trailblazing means to distribute his music.
+As his moniker, sometimes stylized as Hu$$le, suggests, the Eritrean-American rapper born Ermias Davidson Asghedom was also an accomplished businessman.
+His ventures spanned from his music label and The Marathon Clothing store, to his Marathon Agency, a talent and marketing company, and his Proud 2 Pay campaign, a trailblazing means to distribute his music.

 After failing to find a way to work with Epic Records, which released him in 2010, he tapped his wealth of social media followers - which today number in the millions - for the campaign, selling the aforementioned "Crenshaw" for a $100 apiece and 100 copies of his "Mailbox Money" mixtape for $1,000 each in a scheme that guaranteed a host of perks for buyers, including hearing "Victory Lap" for the first time with Nipsey himself.